Wood burning is a major source—and often the major source—of PM2.5 in many neighborhoods and communities.

 A study of five western Montana valley communities found that wood burning was the largest source of PM2.5 in each of the communities studied, ranging from 56% to 77% of measured wintertime PM2.5 pollution.

-Similarly, in New York state, more PM2.5 pollution comes from residential wood burning than from electricity generation and industry.
+In New York state, more PM2.5 pollution comes from residential wood burning than from electricity generation and industry.

 Although accounting for only 2% of New York state’s heating market, residential wood burning contributes 79% of its primary PM2.5 emissions from residential sources.
 More PM2.5 is emitted from residential wood burning in New York than from the state’s entire transportation sector.